marvinlabs/customer-area/readme.txt

 == Changelog ==

-= 4.0.0 () =
+= 4.0.0 (2014/02/) =

-* Completely changed the way information is displayed.
-Now the plugin uses a system of pages similar to the one usd by WooCommerce for example.
+* Completely changed the way information is displayed in the frontend.
+Now the plugin uses a system of pages similar to the one used by WooCommerce for example.
-This has allowed greater possibilities for customization (Widget areas,
+This has allowed greater possibilities for customization (Widget areas, more templates to override, ...)
+* Restructured the options page.
+It now has less tabs and should group options in a more logical way.
+If you have commercial add-ons, you may need to enter their license key again.
+These are available by logging-in with your credentials at http://www.marvinlabs.com/shop/your-account/
-* Added category column in the admin page for private files and private pages
+* Added category column in the admin page for private files and private pages (A pending feature request from several users)
+* Refactored a lot of code to make the plugin ligher and more efficient.
+Should also reduce the amount of duplicated code and thus the potential hidden bugs.

+= 3.9.0 (2014/01/23) =

+* Added lot of mime types, this should fix th "0 bytes downloads" bug on old browsers.

 = 3.9.0 (2014/01/23) =